thuhcsi/SECap/readme.md

 This repository contains the implementation of the paper "SECap: Speech Emotion Captioning with Large Language Model".
 It includes the model code, training and testing scripts, and a test dataset.
 The test dataset consists of 600 wav audio files and their corresponding emotion descriptions.

+## Datset
+We public the 600-test dataset in the `dataset` folder.
+The dataset consists of 600 wav audio files and their corresponding emotion descriptions.
+The folder contains the following files:
+wav: the folder contains 600 wav audio files. text.txt: the file contains the transcribtion of the 600 audio files. fid2captions.json: the file contains the emotion captions of the 600 audio files.

 ## Download
 You can simply download the repository by using the following command: